Dipansh01/Dipansh01/README.md

 ## 📜 Certifications
 - Fundamentals of Cybersecurity *(EDU-102)*
 - Introduction to Networking for Cyber Professionals
-- Workshop on Supercomputing & HPC Systems
-- SQL & Database Design *(Newton School)*
-- Aptitude & Problem-Solving Challenge *(HP Power Lab)*

 ---